Destron7/Meeting-Summarizer/README.md

-# 🤖 Meeting Summarizer with LLaMA & LangChain
+# 🤖 Meeting Summarizer with LLaMA, Whisper & LangChain

-A modular, GPU-ready LLM-powered tool that summarizes long meeting transcripts into clear, structured key points using the LLaMA 3.2 1B-Instruct model.
-Built with Hugging Face Transformers, LangChain, and Python.
+A modular, GPU-ready LLM-powered tool that transcribes and summarizes meeting audio files into structured key points using Whisper and LLaMA 3.2 1B-Instruct.
+Built with Hugging Face Transformers, LangChain, and Gradio for a simple user interface.

 ---

 ## 🔧 Features

+- 🎙️ Whisper-powered audio-to-text transcription from MP3 files
 - 🧠 LLaMA-based summarization using Hugging Face Transformers
 - 📑 Structured output with custom prompt template
 - 🔗 Integrated with LangChain Expression Language (LCEL)
 - ⚡ GPU-compatible with RTX 3050 Ti or any CUDA GPU
-- 🔁 Easy integration into other Python scripts or CLI
+- 💬 Gradio web interface for easy user interaction
-- 📄 Accepts real meeting transcripts as input
+- 📄 Accepts real meeting audio and text transcripts as input

 ---

 ## 🏗️ Project Flow

+1. Load MP3 file and transcribe to text using OpenAI Whisper
-1. Load LLaMA 3.2 model + tokenizer from Hugging Face
+2. Load LLaMA 3.2 model + tokenizer from Hugging Face
-2. Define prompt using LangChain’s PromptTemplate
+3. Define prompt using LangChain’s PromptTemplate
-3. Pipe the prompt into the LLM using LCEL: prompt | llm
+4. Pipe the prompt into the LLM using LCEL: prompt | llm
-4. Call chain.invoke() to generate a summary
+5. Call chain.invoke() to generate summary
-5. Output result to console or file
+6. Display output via console or Gradio interface

 ---